ForgeRock/forgeops/docker/openig/README.md

 See https://stash.forgerock.org/projects/OPENIG/repos/openig/browse/openig-docker

-These ig images are published to bintray.
-See https://bintray.com/forgerock/public/forgerock:ig
+These ig images are published to gcr.io.
+See gcr.io/forgerock-io/ig